-In The Saga Cob, the court held that the primary task when determining the question of safety is to ascertain whether a particular source of danger could properly be described as a characteristic of the port and, if so, whether that danger rendered the port prospectively unsafe.
+In the SAGA COBB, the court held that the primary task when determining the question of safety is to ascertain whether a particular source of danger could properly be described as a characteristic of the port and, if so, whether that danger rendered the port prospectively unsafe.

-The need for the relevant danger to be a 'characteristic' of the port was reinforced by the Court of Appeal's decision in The Ocean Victory.
+The need for the relevant danger to be a 'characteristic' of the port has recently been reinforced by the Court of Appeal's decision in the OCEAN VICTORY.
 This focus on 'characteristics' in turn leads to an inevitable focus on the 'systems' in place at a port, for example, the systems for monitoring the condition of the port and alerting the master to any potential dangers.
 The port systems may also serve to turn what appears to be an isolated act of negligence on the part of, for example, a pilot (who is usually the owner's responsibility under the terms of the charter) into part of a wider systemic failing by the port, for example, in relation to the training of pilots, such that liability for breach of the safe port warranty may attach.
-These cases are very fact sensitive and, in the recent London Arbitration 2/23 the arbitration tribunal considered whether the ship grounding as a result of the pilot's failure to manoeuvre the ship correctly rendered the port unsafe.
-The tribunal found that while the pilot's failure to manoeuvre the ship correctly was causative of the ship's grounding, it was a one-off mistake of an otherwise competent pilot which did not render the port unsafe.